KarenLatsch/customer-rewards-project/README.md

 of a customer's purchase and returns reward points earned for each customer totaled within a specific month.

 This application is intended for the UI to handle the customer's totals for a three-month period.
-This allows the front-end to calculate all totals needed in the future without changing the back-end.
+This allows the front-end to calculate all totals needed in the future without changing the backend.

 The data received and sent back from the application is in JSON format.